 5. Striving for partnership

 Alone we can do so little; together we can do so much”. - Helen Keller.
-Yes, it is indeed very true.
+Yes, it is indeed very true while developing your digital transformation strategy.
 An agile leader proactively embraces partnership.
 You can have people and most innovative technologies working for you but without partnership and collaboration, your competitiveness will suffer.

 Possessing these five traits is not an easy feat.
 However, leaders having mastery over these attributes will be head and shoulders above the competition.
 Wouldn’t it be great that if you hire a team of professional technocrats for strategically planning your Digital Transformation journey who can take your company to future?

-Well now, let’s move on to the next component.
+Well now, let’s move on to the next and most important component of digital transformation strategy that often determines it success or failure.

 Culture Change and Communication